Guided journaling guide

 Do I have to type my journal entries into Journal Party?

-No. Journal Party is paper-first.
-You bring your own notebook, and the app provides the prompts, timer, optional audio, and structure around the writing session.
+No. You bring your own notebook, and Journal Party provides the prompts, timer, optional audio, and structure around the writing session.

 What is the difference between a prompt and a guided journaling program?